-The Andean Porphyries 2017-18 International Study Tour has been designed to visit a selection of the most significant porphyry Cu-Mo, Cu-Mo-Zn, Cu-Au and Au systems and provinces, from Jurassic to Pliocene in age and from Chile to Colombia, including 'classic' porphyry, porphyry-breccia, porphyry-skarn, porphyry-epithermal deposits and their supergene oxide and sulphide derivatives.
+The Andean Porphyries 2017-18 International Study Tour has been designed to visit a selection of the most significant porphyry Cu-Mo, Cu-Mo-Zn, Cu-Au and Au systems and provinces, from Cretaceous to Pliocene in age and from Chile to northern Ecuador, including 'classic' porphyry, porphyry-breccia, porphyry-skarn, porphyry-lithocaps-epithermal deposits and their supergene oxide and sulphide derivatives.

 Because of the time required to visit all of the deposits involved, the tour has been split into two modules in 2017 in 2018 as follows: